 England’s largest castle, and one of the country’s most important historic landmarks, Dover Castle attracts thousands of visitors every year.
 If you are planning on visiting Dover Castle, here are some fun facts about Dover Castle and what you can expect from a Dover Castle tour.

-The English Heritage site of Dover Castle is one of the most popular places to visit in the country.
+The English Heritage site of Dover Castle, one of the most popular places to visit in the country, is an easy castle to visit from London.
 Dover Castle is often referred to as the “Key to England” because of its important location: the castle is perched above the English Channel and has acted as the first line of defense during medieval battles and modern wars.

 Dover was originally built in the 1180s by King Henry II.
 However, throughout history, the castle continued to be developed and adapted to meet the needs of the time.
 Used in many battles and wars, including World War II, the history of Dover Castle is very diverse.